Wednesday, 16 December 2020

 Erumbeeswarar Temple / எறும்பீஸ்வரர் கோயில் Thiruverumbur, Tiruchirapalli District, Tamil Nadu.

-This is the 124th Thevara Paadal Petra Shiva Sthalam and 7th Sthalam on the south side of river Kaveri in Chozha Nadu.
+This is the 124th Thevara Paadal Petra Shiva Sthalam and the 7th Sthalam on the south side of the river Kaveri in Chozha Nadu.
 This place was called Erumbiyur from the 6th to the 7th Century and is now called Thiruverumbur.
 As per Purana, this hill temple was called Pipileecharam, Manikoodam, Rathnakoodam, Thiruverumbipuram, Erumbeesan, Brahmapuram, Lakshmipuram, Madhuvanapuram and Kumarapuram.
 During the Chozha period, this temple was called South Kailash.

 ஏறுஉயர்த்தார் திருப்பாற்றுறையும் எறும்பியூர் மாமலையே முதலா